Exploding ‘kamikaze’ drones are ushering in a new era of warfare in Ukraine

 As the war continues, it’s likely bigger and deadlier loitering munitions will be deployed, too, Bode said.
 Russia also has the Lancet-3 drone, which like the KUB-BLA is launched by a catapult and is bigger than the Switchblade drones the Ukrainians are expected to receive.
 The Lancet-3 has been used in Syria, and experts expect it to show up in Ukraine sooner or later, if it hasn’t already.

-The widespread rollout of loitering munition drones has lead some of the warfare experts to warn about the potential for these tools to fall into the wrong hands, like terrorists.
+The widespread rollout of loitering munition drones has led some of the warfare experts to warn about the potential for these tools to fall into the wrong hands, like terrorists.
 They’re particularly useful for assassination attempts, Lee said, pointing to when Venezuelan President Nicolás Maduro was unsuccessfully targeted by two Chinese made DJIM600 drone’s strapped with C-4 explosives.